 Interesting side note: It is an ordinance by the City and County of Honolulu that "street names selected shall consist of Hawaiian names, word or phrases and shall be selected with a view to the appropriateness of the name to historic, cultural, scenic and topographical features of the area.”

 7. “How did Hawaii get so culturally diverse?”

-During the 19th century, large waves of Chinese, Japanese, Filipino and other various ethnic laborers immigrated to Hawaii to work in the booming sugar plantation industry.
+During the 19th and early 20th century, large waves of Chinese, Japanese, Filipino and other various ethnic laborers immigrated to Hawaii to work in the booming sugar plantation industry.
 Although some laborers left after completing their contracts, the majority decided to stay and intermingled with one another, creating the multicultural mixing pot that is now home to the nation’s largest population of multiracial Americans.

 8. “Why are there so many rainbows in Hawaii?”

 Hawaii isn’t called the Rainbow State for nothing.
 One of the beautiful things about being in paradise is that rainbows are everywhere.
 This is due partly to the geography of the Hawaiian Islands themselves.
 Our trade winds gather moisture and carry it until they hit a mountain.
 Lingering sheets of moisture over the mountains mixed with bright sunlight are the perfect condition for rainbows to form—not to mention the salt in the air that helps act as a prism to make the rainbows more intense.
 You’ll most likely spot rainbows earlier in the morning or late in the afternoon.

 9. “What are those long furry creatures that I see running across the road?
 Are those ferrets?”